 - 1. HSHS may exclude the following assets listed below from the net available household asset computation without affecting eligibility for the Financial Assistance Program.
-However, any Local System that is not applying a 25% uninsured patient discount must comply with the requirements in 210 ILCS 89(10)(c)(4). - d.
-A home that is the primary residence - e.
-Personal property for use in the home - f.
-Vehicle(s) up to a combined value \$15,000 with value based on the current blue book appraisal amount (excludes motor homes) - g.
-Liquid assets including cash, savings, stocks, bonds etc. up to \$1,000 for one person; \$2,000 for two people; and \$500 for each additional person in the household - h.
-Any funds set aside in a retirement account as defined by the Internal Revenue Service - i.
-Other assets directly related to the earnings and livelihood of the household may be exempt if deemed necessary and reasonable to the continued ability to earn a livelihood by HSHS.
+However, any Local System that is not applying an uninsured patient discount must comply with the requirements in 210 ILCS 89(10)(c)(4). - a.
+A home that is the primary residence - b.
+Personal property for use in the home - c.
+Vehicle(s) up to a combined value \$15,000 with value based on the current blue book appraisal amount (excludes motor homes) - d.
+Liquid assets including cash, savings, stocks, bonds etc. up to \$1,000 for one person; \$2,000 for two people; and \$500 for each additional person in the household - e.
+Any funds set aside in a retirement account as defined by the Internal Revenue Service - f.
+Other assets directly related to the earnings and livelihood of the household may be exempt if deemed necessary and reasonable to the continued ability to earn a livelihood by HSHS. - g.
+Nursing home or assisted living monthly payments